 Every law firm wants to increase revenue and profitability.
-In the past many firms did so by raising rates and increasing the hours billed expectations.
-That, at best, had limited value and it presupposed that clients were willing to pay higher rates and provide more work without the firm adding any value.
+Many do so by raising rates and increasing the hours billed expectations.
+That, at best, has limited value and it presupposes that clients are willing to pay higher rates and provide more work without the firm adding any value.

-In the current economy clients are in control.
-Firms cannot simply raise rates or raise billable hour expectations.
-It is more important than ever before to expand business with existing clients and bring in new clients.
+Expanding business with existing clients and bringing in new clients has a far more significant and lasting value.
 Which lawyers in your firm are best positioned to do this?